RayChimera/configs/README.md

 Chimera's linux distro configs for a new installations

+> Use headings list to quickly jump to the section you need, Luke!

+## Ideas

-> Idea: make symlinks to configs in the repo instead of copying files for easier sync between computers in the future
+1. Make symlinks to configs in the repo instead of copying files for easier sync between computers in the future
+2. Turn it into a *bash* script

 ## Common shortcuts